Talking to Family and Friends About COVID-19 Vaccination

 Should my child receive the COVID-19 vaccine?

 Children are just as likely to be infected with COVID-19 as adults and can become severely ill.
-The CDC recommends that all children over the age of 5 get vaccinated against COVID-19.
-Children ages 12-17 are eligible to receive a booster shot 5 months after completing their initial vaccination series.
+The CDC recommends that all children over the age of 6 months receive an updated booster shot if it has been at least 2 months since receiving their last dose – primary series or booster.

 Before recommending COVID-19 vaccination for children, scientists conducted clinical trials with thousands of children and no serious safety concerns were identified.